According to the Pew Research Center, half of Muslim women reported in 2017 that they have experienced at least one type of discriminatory treatment.

 In honor of Muslim Women’s Day, we rounded up some of our favorite inspirational quotes from iconic Muslim women around the world.

-All day long, outlets such as Refinery29, Teen Vogue, NYLON, Twitter and several more have highlighted Muslim women from diverse backgrounds in different lines of work.
+All day long, outlets such as MTV, Teen Vogue, Refinery29, Twitter and several more are highlighting Muslim women from diverse backgrounds in different lines of work.

 Social media users have also used their platforms to celebrate with the hashtag #MuslimWomensDay.

 » RELATED: More than 500 Ismaili Muslims donate 80,000 Thanksgiving meals to Atlantans in need

 The backlash is similar to past criticism after companies such as Nike, Macy’s and others announced products aimed to promote diversity targeted at Muslim women.

 » RELATED: Mattel announces Ibtihaj Muhammad doll, the first Barbie to wear a hijab